-DOLFSMA, W. and WILHELM, M., 2017.
+WILHELM, M. and DOLFSMA, W., 2018.
 Managing knowledge boundaries for open innovation - lessons from the automotive industry.
-International Journal of Operations & Production Management, In Press.
+International Journal of Operations & Production Management, 38(1), pp. 230-248.

 Purpose: The shifting locus of innovations from the firm to the supply chain level in the automotive industry has led to an advanced integration of suppliers in New Product Development (NPD).
 The rising need to innovate and obtain knowledge from more distant knowledge sources calls for new innovation strategies and calls for a better integration of other external actors who lie outside the traditional automotive supply chain.
 Such an open innovation strategy challenges organizational boundaries both on the firm and supply chain levels, yet our understanding of the functioning of such boundaries and how they can be managed to allow for purposive knowledge flows is limited.